-The family law duty lawyer may be able to help on your court date for family law matters in the Family Court of Australia or the Federal Circuit Court.
+The family law duty lawyer may be able to help on your court date for family law matters in the Federal Circuit and Family Court of Australia.

 The family law duty lawyer can give you free legal advice and can help you by:

-The family law duty lawyer can only help you on your specific court date.
-If you need help before or after your court date, contact Legal Aid Queensland, a community legal centre or get a private lawyer.
+The family law duty lawyer can help you on your specific court date if you are attending court in person.
+If your court appearance is by phone or electronic means, you may be able to access telephone advice before your appearance.
+If you need help before or after your court date, contact Legal Aid Queensland, a community legal centre or get a private lawyer

-The family law duty lawyer is a free lawyer who may be able to help you if you have a family law matter in the Family Law Court of Australia or the Federal Circuit Court.
+The family law duty lawyer is a free lawyer who may be able to help you if you have a family law matter in the Federal Circuit and Family Court of Australia.

-You can only get help from the family law duty lawyer on your court date, if you are self-representing, and haven't received any legal advice before going to court.
+You can only get help from the family law duty lawyer if you are self-representing and haven't received any legal advice before going to court.